Miller, Central Michigan Chippewas square off against the Eastern Michigan Eagles - WTOP News

 Ypsilanti, Michigan; Saturday, 2 p.m.
 EST

-BOTTOM LINE: Eastern Michigan plays Central Michigan in a matchup of MAC teams.
+BOTTOM LINE: Kevin Miller and the Central Michigan Chippewas take on Emoni Bates and the Eastern Michigan Eagles in MAC action.

 The Eagles have gone 2-3 at home.
-Eastern Michigan averages 11.0 turnovers per game and is 2- when it turns the ball over less than its opponents.
+Eastern Michigan is 2- when it turns the ball over less than its opponents and averages 11.0 turnovers per game.

 The Chippewas have gone 1-0 against MAC opponents.
-Central Michigan is sixth in the MAC scoring 31.4 points per game in the paint led by Kevin Miller averaging 8.0.
+Central Michigan ranks sixth in the MAC scoring 31.4 points per game in the paint led by Miller averaging 8.0.

-The Eagles and Chippewas meet Saturday for the first time in MAC play this season.
+The Eagles and Chippewas square off Saturday for the first time in MAC play this season.

-TOP PERFORMERS: Emoni Bates is scoring 20.3 points per game and averaging 5.7 rebounds for the Eagles.
-Noah Farrakhan is averaging 12.6 points and 3.9 rebounds over the last 10 games for Eastern Michigan.
+TOP PERFORMERS: Bates averages 2.9 made 3-pointers per game for the Eagles, scoring 20.3 points while shooting 37.6% from beyond the arc.
+Noah Farrakhan is shooting 37.8% and averaging 12.6 points over the past 10 games for Eastern Michigan.

-Miller is averaging 18.5 points and 5.3 assists for the Chippewas.
-Brian Taylor is averaging 14.5 points over the last 10 games for Central Michigan.
+Jesse Zarzuela averages 2.2 made 3-pointers per game for the Chippewas, scoring 14.7 points while shooting 33.3% from beyond the arc.
+Brian Taylor is shooting 45.4% and averaging 14.5 points over the past 10 games for Central Michigan.

 LAST 10 GAMES: Eagles: 2-8, averaging 71.9 points, 28.6 rebounds, 8.9 assists, 6.3 steals and 2.5 blocks per game while shooting 42.4% from the field.
 Their opponents have averaged 80.6 points per game.